 On the course you will develop your confidence, communication and presentation skills.
 You will learn how to evaluate, reflect and develop a tool kit for acting.
 From the outset, you will have to perform in front of each other and later as the course develops, perform in front of other classes, parents and the public.
 You will be expected to meet deadlines and work effectively as a member of a team.
 An ability to learn independently, carry out research and good attendance are all important in the performing process.
+You will be expected to focus and stay on task during rehearsal time.
 You will be expected to study theory and write alongside practical work.
 There is a significant amount of written work in this qualification.
+You will have at least one written lesson a fortnight.